rahmamahdi02/rahmamahdi02/README.md

 ### Hi there 👋🏾, I am Rahma (she/her)

 I am a UC Berkeley undergrad with experience in quantitative and qualitative research, who pivoted into tech.
-I have so much to offer in this field and with my attention to detail I could be an asset to your team.
-Please ask me about my first project with JavaScript which is the to-do list.
-I would talk you through my code.

-Curently I am 🌱 learning about PERN Stack: React, Node.js, Express and PostGres.
-You could reach me via linkedIn or my Portfolio, both links are in my Bio.
+Curently I am 🌱 learning about PERN Stack: PostgreSQL, Express, React, and Node.js.
+Y.

 -⚡ Fun fact: I have bungee jumped and would love to skydive one day!
 - 🔭 I’m currently working on my bundle thriftstore app for women entrepreneur by women